What we do - Clinical Trial Management

-Every trial starts with a question or an idea.
-Oncology professionals come to TROG with an idea and TROG facilitates the process of developing that idea into a rigorous clinical trial.
+Every cancer trial starts with a question or an idea.
+Oncology professionals come to us with an idea and TROG Cancer Research facilitates the process of developing that idea into a rigorous clinical cancer trial.

 First, we assist the researcher to develop their idea into a formal proposal which is then submitted for endorsement by our Scientific Committee and ultimately our membership.
 In other words, the proposal is peer reviewed by up to 300 clinical professionals for validity and feasibility.

-TROG then facilitates the development of the protocol, statistics and budgets.
+We then facilitate the development of the protocol, statistics and budgets.
 We arrange ongoing peer review with a dedicated Trial Management Committee and develop the Quality Assurance requirements that will be applied continuously throughout the life of the trial.
-TROG will ensure all indemnity, contractual and regulatory documentation is complete.
+TROG Cancer Research will ensure all indemnity, contractual and regulatory documentation is complete.
 We prepare all record keeping documents and set up a records database.
 All of these elements comply with strict international Good Clinical Practice standards.

 Once these processes are complete, TROG’s Scientific Committee approves a trial for ‘activation’ and only then does patient recruitment begin.